4 Days in Bangkok: The Ultimate Bangkok Itinerary and More Travel Tips

 Take another short walk to Wat Ratchabophit Sathitmahasimaram Ratchaworawihan.
 It is your last destination of the day.
 This temple is often left behind and therefore, not as crowded as other places.
 Also, the best photo spot is hidden in the middle of the temple and often is not accessible, but here are my tips for getting some epic photos.

-Technically, you are allowed to enter during the time of prayers.
-This happens every day from 9 am to 9.30 am and from 6 pm to 6.30 pm.
 We visited around 9 am, however, at first we found it closed and we were told not to enter.
 Then when we walk around, we met another person who was working there and he invited us in and told us a bit more about the local traditions and prayers.
 He also suggested we take some photos.

 This is one of the best free things to do in Bangkok since you don’t have to pay for the entrance and you will be able to see some wonderful details of the temple.